socomsystems/documentation/admin_manual/configuration_files/file_sharing_configuration.rst

 for user-shares (``Create``, ``Change``, ``Delete`` and ``Share``) without forcing them.

-.. note:: Nextcloud does not preserve the mtime (modification time) of directories, though it does update the mtimes on files.
+.. note:: cyfrSpaces does not preserve the mtime (modification time) of directories, though it does update the mtimes on files.
 See
    `Wrong folder date when syncing
    <https://github.com/owncloud/core/issues/7009>`_ for discussion of this.